 Policeman’s helmet (Impatiens glandulifera) is an invasive annual which threatens streams and rivers throughout the Pacific Northwest.
 It is a Class B invasive weed in Oregon.
-This means that it is a weed of economic importance which is regionally abundant, but may have limited distribution in some counties.
+This means that it is a weed of economic importance.
+It is also regionally abundant, but may have limited distribution in some counties.
 Policeman’s helmet has been identified and treated in Clackamas County, so please be on the look out for it.

 Native to India, this showy, purple-flowered invasive weed was originally introduced as an ornamental plant.
 It is highly invasive and forms dense patches wherever it occurs.
 Look for it in ditches, wetlands, and along waterways.